BrokenSwing/BrokenSwing/README.md

 ### Hi there 👋

-I'm a student in computer sciences at Polytech, Montpellier, France
+I'm a studied computer sciences at Polytech, Montpellier, France and I'm now working as a software engineer at Zendesk.

-- 🔭 I’m currently working on [my school's student organisation website](https://github.com/BDE-Polytech-Mtp/website)
-- 👯 I’m looking to collaborate on OpenSource projects
+- 👯 If you need help on OpenSource projects, I'll always be interested
 - 📫 How to reach me: fhugouvieux@gmail.com / LinkedIn [@florent-hugouvieux](https://www.linkedin.com/in/florent-hugouvieux-806b47207/)
 - ⚡ Fun fact: I play rollerblades